MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/Education.md

 # Education

+Latest version (0.8.1)of the json entity definition is available on GitHub (<a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/Education.cdm.json" target="_blank">Link on GitHub</a>).
 Biographical information about the education institutions a contact attended or is attending, the areas of study (major/minor) concentrated on, activities and roles served, preferences (football booster, patron of the on-campus art museum, etc.), and the start and end dates associated with this information.
 It's particularly important for mid-level and major gift fundraisers based in the United States to understand someone's university/college alumni/alumnae network and peers in order to build a bigger qualified prospect pipeline.
 University/college association is not as relevant or important in the UK, for example, compared to the US.
 Nonprofit organizations with a bigger focus on major gifts care more about tracking educational information at a deeper level.
-Latest Version: 0.8.1
-<a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/Education.cdm.json" target="_blank">Entity definition</a> on GitHub.

-## Instances
+### Instances

 nonProfit/Education

-## Traits for Education
+### Traits

 - **is.CDM.entityVersion**
   <table><tr><th>Parameter</th><th>Value</th><th>Data type</th><th>Explanation</th></tr><tr><td>versionNumber</td><td>0.8.1</td><td>string</td><td>semantic version number of the entity</td></tr></table>